CRREL/magic-bucket/README.md

 The S3 container is `s3://crrel-magic-bucket`.
 Top-level directories in the bucket define the **tasks** that are available.
 As of this writing, only one task is available: `pdal-translate`.
-Each task has it's own workflow and data organization expectations.
+Each task has its own workflow and data organization expectations.

 ## Task: pdal-translate